Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore

 \section{Interview Protocol}

-\cref{tab:InterviewProtocolSummary} gave a summary of the interview protocol.
-Here we describe the full protocol.
-We indicate the structured questions (asked of all users) and examples of follow-up questions posed in the semi-structured style.
-Given the nature of a semi-structured interview, the questions may not be asked exactly as written or in the same sequence but may be adjusted depending on the flow of the conversation.
+Here we present the full protocol, see \cref{table:InterviewProtocolCondensed}.
+We indicate the structured questions (asked of all users) and some examples of follow-up questions posed in the semi-structured style.
+Given the nature of a semi-structured interview, the questions may not be asked exactly as written or in the same sequence, but may be adjusted depending on the flow of the conversation.

-\JD{The next part is backwards} We include Section D of the protocol for completeness, although it was not analyzed in this study.